KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/yggdrasil-and-the-structural-tree.md

 Alfheim is the realm of the Light Elves, beings of radiant beauty and expressive artistry.
 Their native function is L₂ SS / SM — beauty-as-expression at the personality-identity stratum.
 Some mythic descriptions elevate the Light Elves toward L₃ / L₄ archetypal framing, but this reflects cultural conflation rather than cross-band resonance: mythmakers sometimes described them as archetypal figures because they lacked the lattice to distinguish "beautiful expression at L₂" from "archetypal beauty at L₄."
 The native function is L₂.

 **L₁ ES / EM (Soma / Biosa) — Midgard**
 Midgard is the mortal world of humans — the embodied stratum where choice and orientation occur within form.
-It is the axis of tension where centropic and entropic motions converge at the embodied scale, and where individual essences traverse their native arcs within the dual-tree cosmos.
+It is the axis of tension where centropic and entropic motions converge at the embodied scale, and where individual essences traverse their native arcs within the bifurcal‑arc cosmos.

 ### The Inverse Arc